grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

   Use these rules to target a specific service.
 * `metrics.extraRelabelingRules` - Same as above, but these rules are applied to all metric sources.
 * `metrics.<source>.labelMatchers` - Defines what Kubernetes labels need to match on the target.
-* `metrics.<source>.service.port` - This section defines the name of the port that has the metrics endpoint.
+* `metrics.<source>.service.port` - Defines the name of the port that has the metrics endpoint.

 ### Scraping customizations